kennylwx/kennylwx-portfolio/src/pages/blog/2020-06-08-post-one/index.md

 ## Building with GatsbyJS

 Prior to this, I had no experience using GatsbyJS.
 My initial intention was to build the website with React.
 I hadn't even heard of GatsbyJS until the day before when I was scrolling through Ben Awad's video on [when should you use Gatsby?](https://www.youtube.com/watch?v=VoscwJ6MGsU).
 Thinkering with the idea, I decided to give GatsbyJS a shot, with the crash course prepared by [TraversyMedia](https://www.youtube.com/watch?v=6YhqQ2ZW1sc).
 After an hour long following Brad, I found GatsbyJS simple and easy.
 It met all of my requirements.
 However, I was apprehensive about using graphql, but nevertheless I powered through.
-I figured it'll eventually work out by it self.
+I figured it'll eventually work out by itself.

 Most of my time was spent on building React components, and dressing it up with raw HTML and CSS.
 And when the time came that I had to query some data using graphql, I found it pleasantly effortless.
 The tool GraphiQL that came with GatsbyJS really made visualising the dataset and the query effortless.